AlanBerger/Practice-programming-exercises-for-R/second-R-programming-exercise-if-else-if-else-syntax-and-logic.md

     # test that color matched one of the above choices
     if(identical(rgbvec, 0)) stop("color did not match one of the choices")

-    # this is just an example, for "real" use one would want to have a data frame
+    # This is just an example, for "real" use for getting rgb colors one would want to have a data frame
     # with this information (many color names and corresponding rgb values)
-    # and extract the rgb values from it.
+    # and extract the rgb values for a given color from it.
     # The color information above came from
     # https://en.wikipedia.org/wiki/Web_colors
     # side note: there are web sites for checking how a color figure would appear